-The appliance sold must be included in an Activity Definition in Schedule B of the ESS Rule.
-Each Activity Definition defines a class of appliance that can be sold and the requirements the appliance must meet.
-The Activity Definitions are listed in Table 3.1 of this guide.
+The appliance sold must be included in an activity definition in Schedule B of the ESS Rule.
+Each activity definition defines a class of appliance that can be sold and the requirements the appliance must meet.
+The activity definitions are listed in Table 3.1 below.

-Table 3.3.1 Eligible equipment types for the Sale of New Appliances Method
+Table 3.1 Eligible equipment types for the Sale of New Appliances Method